golemfactory/golem-architecture/standards/3-commercial/com/pricing/linear-model.md

 ## Usage Counters

 Usage `counters` are measures of resource consumption during the execution of the task or service.
 Each ExeUnit implements a specific subset of usage counters and reports their values to the Yagna daemon.
 It is the Provider's choice to decide which counters he uses to measure the resource consumption and finally calculate the price.
-Provider provides this information in the offer as the `golem.usage.vector`.
+Provider provides this information in the offer as the `golem.com.usage.vector`.

 A `golem.com.usage.vector` may be set as i.e. `["golem.usage.cpu_sec",
    "golem.usage.duration_sec"]`
  which indicates that the price will be a function of both the time of CPU and the environment run.
-The actual price value will depend on the actual coeffs values.
+The actual price value will depend on the actual `coeffs` values.

 The order of the counters in the `golem.com.usage.vector` is important.
 The same order is used for the price coefficient array, so the coefficient on position n (`coeff_n`) corresponds to the usage counter on position n (`counter_n`).
-The provider will report the consumption also using this order.
+The provider will report the consumption using this order.

 Usage counters are reported from the moment ExeUnit process starts.